tpulatha/sdl_ios_guides/docs/Getting Started/Installation/index.md

         ```

 4. Navigate to the root directory of your app.
 Make sure your current folder contains the **.xcodeproj** file
-5. Create a new Podfile.
+5. Create a new **Podfile**.
         ```
         pod init
         ```

-6. In the Podfile, add the following text.
-This tells CocoaPods to install the SDL for iOS framework.
-This will install the latest SDL SDK version up to minor version 4.3.0
+6. In the **Podfile**, add the following text.
+This tells CocoaPods to install SDL SDK for iOS.
         ```
         target ‘YourAppName’ do
           pod ‘SmartDeviceLink-iOS’ ‘~> 4.3.0’
         end
         ```
-7. Install SDK for iOS:
+7. Install SDL SDK for iOS:
         ```
         pod install
         ```